nvpinkham/Dysautonomia/README.md

 The scripts for creating each figure are in the associated folders
  - these scripts are supposed to be run in their parent directory (same directory as this document)

+### System requirements
+This analysis was done with macOS version 12.4
+R version 4.1.0
+MetaboAnalyst was not easily compiled on our system so we used individual R scripts from the package.

 ### Time estimates for R scripts associated with each figure: